Peralta pitches 5 innings as Brewers blank Cubs 4-0

 Brewers: CF Lorenzo Cain (oblique strain) was held out of the starting lineup, but was available off the bench.

-Cubs: Contreras started despite being hit in the front of the helmet by a Devin Williams pitch in the seventh inning Monday night. … C Austin Romine (right knee soreness) is eligible to come off the 10-day injured list Thursday, but manager David Ross said he wants to be sure the veteran “feels like he can catch nine innings” before recalling him the team’s alternate site in South Bend, Indiana.
+Cubs: Contreras started despite being hit in the front of the helmet by a Devin Williams pitch in the seventh inning Monday night. … C Austin Romine (right knee soreness) is eligible to come off the 10-day injured list Thursday, but Ross said he wants to be sure the veteran “feels like he can catch nine innings” before recalling him the team’s alternate site in South Bend, Indiana.

 UP NEXT